sara-nl/clouddocs/surfcursus-extras-2015-Oct-15.markdown

 >
 > Create a file in your in `/data` directory.
 Logout and login again.
 Is your file still there?
 Shutdown the VM and start it again, do you see your changes on the datablock?

-* From now on, you can transfr files from e.g. your laptop on the newly created disk.
+* From now on, you can transfer files from e.g. your laptop on the newly created disk.

 >**Food for brain:**
 >